wizardone/flickrr/README.md

 Rails.
 - Flickr
   - A thin wrapper around the Flickr API.
-Pretty much all it does is perform the http requests
+Pretty much all it does is forward the http requests.
 - Will paginate
-  - Paginating library
+  - Paginating library.

 ### Specs
 The project uses [TravisCI](https://travis-ci.org/wizardone/flickrr), information about the spec suite can be found